hdShang/arxiv-daily/docs/cs-AI/2025-08-05/papers/250803368v3-game-reasoning-arena-a-framework-and-benchmark-for-assessing-reasoni.md

 ---
 layout: default
-title: Game Reasoning Arena: A Framework and Benchmark for Assessing Reasoning Capabilities of Large Language Models via Game Play
+title: "Game Reasoning Arena: A Framework and Benchmark for Assessing Reasoning Capabilities of Large Language Models via Game Play"
 ---

 # Game Reasoning Arena: A Framework and Benchmark for Assessing Reasoning Capabilities of Large Language Models via Game Play